 One thing is clear for our industry, though.
 Raising taxes on manufacturers would fundamentally undermine our ability to lead this recovery.
 Our industry fought for decades to achieve a tax system that includes competitive rates and modern international tax provisions.
 As a result of the 2017 reforms, manufacturers kept our promises: we raised wages and benefits, we hired American workers, and we invested in our communities.
 Raising taxes on manufacturers here at home would jeopardize all of that and make it more difficult for them to compete in the global economy—putting investment, jobs and livelihoods at risk.
 We believe strongly in bold infrastructure investment, and we know it can be achieved through a combination of revenue sources like those we identified in the NAM’s ‘Building to Win,’ which includes user fees and bond financing for capital projects.
 We also know that making the men and women who make things in America pay for the infrastructure projects that will benefit all Americans just doesn’t make sense and would harm their future.
 Let’s keep moving forward and not turn back the clock to the archaic tax policies that gave other countries an advantage over America.

-Tagged with AGC, infrastructure, legislation, NAHB, NAM, NAW, NECA
+Tagged with AGC, government affairs, infrastructure, legislation, NAHB, NAM, NAW, NECA